Stack Overflow Launches Salary Calculator For Developers - Slashdot

 Re: (Score:1)

+Erlang is a little obscure.
+It's a great system and I think we'd be better off if it more developed on it, but it's not on the top 20 of GitHut [githut.info] or TIOBE [tiobe.com] lists.
+Popularity isn't an indicator of superiority of course, else I'd have to argue how Delphi/Object Pascal beats Erlang.
+I think popularity does indicate the availability of salary data.
+And there should be more samples of people working as Delphi programmers than of Erlang programmers.
+(Gut feeling is I suspect the Erlang programmers get paid way more)

-devops/sysadmin salary seems high for Chicago (Score:3)
+devops/sysadmin salary seems high for Chicago (Score:4, Informative)

 I just got back $117,000 (25th percentile) to $169,000 (75th) for a United States based DevOps/SysAdmin role with a BA/BS and 20+ years experience.
 Additional keywords were: C, Java, Perl, Python and AWS.